Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-An estimated 6.3 percent of the population accessed the internet in 2011, according to Internet World Stats.
-While the government does not overtly restrict internet access, due in part to a lack of basic internet and mobile phone infrastructure, a large drop in online visits in 2011 by Equatoguineans to Afrol News, an African online news service often critical of the Obiang regime, has fueled speculation that the government may be attempting to block this site.
-There are no credible reports that the authorities monitored e-mails or internet chat rooms.
+An estimated 14 percent of the population accessed the internet in 2012.
+The government does not overtly restrict internet access, due in part to a lack of basic internet and mobile-telephone infrastructure.
+However, in 2011 a large drop in online visits by Equatoguineans to Afrol News, an African online news service that is often critical of the Obiang regime, has fueled speculation that the government was attempting to block this site.
+There were no credible reports that the authorities monitored e-mail or internet chat rooms in 2012.
 According to the U.S. State Department, the internet has replaced broadcast media as the primary medium for opposition views.